mrharmonies/dotkoma/README.md

 # dotkoma
-dotkoma is a simple programming language.
+dotkoma is a simple interpreter for dotkoma programming language.

 ## compile from source
 cd to the src directory and run gcc